thirumoorthyp/go-bulk-insert-from-csv/README.md

 SQLite is a file-based database engine that provides a lightweight and embedded solution for managing databases.
 It is designed to be simple and self-contained, making it suitable for smaller-scale applications or scenarios where a full client-server database is not required.

-When it comes to connecting to a SQLite database, Python offers the sqlite3 module in its standard library, which provides a convenient way to interact with SQLite databases.
+When it comes to connecting to an SQLite database, Python offers the sqlite3 module in its standard library, which provides a convenient way to interact with SQLite databases.
 The sqlite3 module is implemented in C and is highly optimized for performance.

 On the other hand, Go also provides a package called database/sql in its standard library that allows you to work with various databases, including SQLite.
 Go's database/sql package leverages the go-sqlite3 driver, which is a popular and efficient SQLite driver for Go.